 Nowadays, site speed is more important than ever.
 It is very important for the users of the website and also has a major impact on the SEO rankings for desktop and also mobile (especially with the mobile-first feature of Google).
-At the end of the day, the websites that load slow will have much lower page visits and it is very essential.
+At the end of the day, the websites that load slowly will have much lower page visits and it is very essential.

 People want things to happen quickly.
 Nobody will wait 10 seconds for your website to fully load.
 They will rather click X and never return to it.

 Not only the people but the search engines don’t like slow websites again.
-The site speed has an impact on the overall score that it receives by the search engines like Google.
+The site speed has an impact on the overall score that it receives from the search engines like Google.
 Thus if your website is slow – Google will not like it and it will rather not show on the first page results.
 Never.

 After this quick introduction to the topic, let’s move on to the substance of this article.

 Wp Rocket Review

 As you probably already understood from the first few paragraphs of this article – everyone who wants to be successful with their website must make sure that it loads very quickly.
 And here comes the Wp Rocket Plugin.

 Wp rocket is a WordPress caching and optimization plugin.

 It is one of the most popular options available for the WordPress community.